sarahsamorodnitsky/HierarchicalSS_PanCanPanOmics/README.md

 ## TCGA data application

 `ModelComparison.R` compares 5 different possible models for best fit on TCGA data.
 We conclude the hierarchical spike-and-slab model we propose fits the data best so we apply it to the TCGA data in `GibbsSamplingResults_NewFactorizationDataFilterV3_WithAge_StandardizedPredictors.R`.
 This script runs the Gibbs sampling algorithm on the TCGA data for the log-normal model.
 Results are saved for further analysis.
-This script also creates inclusion heatmap we include in our article. `ScoresVsSubtypes.R` contains code to create all additional figures in the article.
+This script also creates inclusion heatmap we include in our article. `ScoresVsSubtypes.R` contains code to create all additional figures in the article based on data from the TCGA-CDR (Liu and others, 2018), the analysis done by TCGA Research Network (2015), and the analysis done in Ricketts and others (2018).

 ## Model simulations